 The Federal Long-Term Strategic Vision for Sustainable Development includes objective 20: “The security of energy supply shall be ensured” (Belgian Official Gazette, 08/10/2013).

-International comparison: comparing the energy dependence of Belgium and that of the European Union (EU28) shows that the latter is much less dependent on imports: 53.6% in 2016.
-Since 2006 and unlike Belgium, the indicator remained relatively stable at EU28 level.
-When Member States are divided into three groups, Belgium is part of the least performing group in 2016.
+International comparison: comparing the energy dependence of Belgium and that of the European Union (EU27) shows that the latter is much less dependent on imports: 58.2% in 2018 (82,7% in Belgium).
+Since 2006 and unlike Belgium, the indicator remained relatively stable at EU27 level.
+When Member States are divided into three groups, Belgium is part of the least performing group in 2018.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to goal 7.
 Energy dependence is a major challenge for countries having few energy resources, like Belgium.
 Reducing energy dependence allows, among other things, to ensure a reliable energy supply.